KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

 6. Open a new CLI tab or window.
 You'll want to leave `ng serve` running in your CLI tool to see the live updates as you progress through the project.

-  * **Mac:** In iTerm2, make sure your window is active and then open a new tab by pressing the `cmd` + `T` keys at the same time.
+  * **Mac:** In iTerm2, make sure your window is active and then open a new tab by pressing the `cmd` + `t` keys at the same time.

   * **Windows:** In Git Bash, open a second Git Bash window.

+7. In iTerm2 (mac) or Git Bash (windows), navigate to your _trivia_ project folder

 ## Make a Change

-Make some updates to the app to see the live reload we get from `ng serve`!
+Now, you'll make some updates to the app to see the live reload you get from `ng serve`!
 Remember the `ng serve` command watches for changes to your project files and automatically refreshes the browser for you so you don’t have to.
 This is called “live reload.”

 1. Open Atom via the command line